How is a paediatric dentist different from a general dentist?

 You can play a large part in preparing your child for their first visit to the dentist.
 Relax, as any anxiety on your part will probably be sensed by your child.
 Tell your child that we will “count” and “take pictures” of their teeth.
 Avoid fear provoking words such as “pull” and “needle”, and statements such as “the doctor will not hurt you.”

-Dr Tjeuw will explain each procedure in an age-appropriate manner and gauge your child’s temperament and coping ability throughout the visit.
+Our paediatric dentist will explain each procedure in an age-appropriate manner and gauge your child’s temperament and coping ability throughout the visit.
 After an initial examination, she will discuss your child’s dental needs and develop a suitable treatment plan.
 She prefers you remain in the treatment room unless otherwise requested or if you have other children to attend to.

 If you have any questions regarding your child or our practice please do not hesitate to call us.